Computing Tree Decompositions with Small Independence Number: An 8-approximation algorithm for tree-independence number

-\autoref{lem:decomp_sepfind} guarantees that $\alpha(C_i \cap W) \le 4k$ and $\alpha(S) \le 2k$, and therefore $\alpha(W_i) \le 6k$.
+\cref{lem:decomp_sepfind} guarantees that $\alpha(C_i \cap W) \le 4k$ and $\alpha(S) \le 2k$, and therefore $\alpha(W_i) \le 6k$.
 Also, $\alpha(S \cup W) \le 8k$ because $\alpha(W) \le 6k$ and $\alpha(S) \le 2k$.
-Therefore, the independence number of the constructed tree decomposition is at most $8k$.
-The constructed tree decomposition satisfies all conditions of tree decompositions: Because $S$ is a separator between $C_1$, $C_2$, and $C_3$, when recursing into the graphs $G_i = G[C_i \cup S]$ for $i \in \{1,2,3\}$, the union of the graphs $G_1$, $G_2$, and $G_3$ includes all vertices and edges of $G$.
+Therefore, the independence number of the constructed tree decomposition is at most~$8k$.
+The constructed tree decomposition satisfies all conditions of tree decompositions: Because $S$ is a separator between $C_1$, $C_2$, and $C_3$, when recursing into the graphs $G_i = G[C_i \cup S]$ for $i \in \{1,2,3\}$, the union of the graphs $G_1$, $G_2$, and $G_3$ includes all vertices and edges of~$G$.
 Therefore, by induction, every vertex and edge will be contained in some bag of the constructed tree decomposition (the base case is $\alpha(G) \le 6k$).
 By induction, the decomposition satisfies also the connectivity condition: if a vertex occurs in $G_i$ and $G_j$ for $i \neq j$, then it is in $S$ and therefore in the bag $X_r$ and also in the sets $W_i$ and $W_j$ and therefore in the root bags $X_{r_i}$ and $X_{r_j}$ of $\td_i$ and $\td_j$.

 It remains to argue that the size of the recursion tree (and equivalently the size of the decomposition constructed) is $n^{\OO(1)}$.
-First, by the guarantee of \autoref{lem:decomp_sepfind} that $C_i$ is empty for at most one $i \in \{1,2,3\}$, we have that each $G_i$ has strictly fewer vertices than $G$, and therefore the constructed tree has height at most $n$.
-We say that a constructed node $t$ is a forget node if its bag contains a vertex $v$ so that its parent's bag does not contain $v$.
+First, by the guarantee of \cref{lem:decomp_sepfind} that $C_i$ is empty for at most one $i \in \{1,2,3\}$, we have that each $G_i$ has strictly fewer vertices than $G$, and therefore the constructed tree has height at most~$n$.
+We say that a constructed node $t$ is a forget node if there exists a vertex $v$ contained in the bag of $t$, but not in the bag of the parent of $t$.
 The number of forget nodes is at most $n$ because a vertex can be forgotten only once in a tree decomposition.